Illinois Fire Restoration Services

 US Restoration was able to complete this job by breaking it up into two (2) phases:

-The initial Phase #1 for this fire and smoke remediation started 10/31/18 and completed 11/28/18.
-We used more than 40 US Restoration, LLC Trained and Qualified Remediation Technicians.
-This phase included the Main Office area and Front Production area that received moderate to heavy smoke damage.
+For Phase #1, we used more than 40 US Restoration, LLC Trained and Qualified Remediation Technicians.
+This phase included the main office area and front production area that received moderate to heavy smoke damage.
 In less than four weeks, US Restoration and several other contractors were able to clean and repair this section so that the facility was able to conduct limited operations.

-US Restoration, LLC returned to this project for Phase #2 on 2/10/19 after selective demolition was completed to the Main Warehouse.
+Phase #2 began after selective demolition was completed to the Main Warehouse.
 During this phase USR worked in record breaking cold and snow the entire time.
-This phase was completed of all fire and smoke remediation on 3/9/19.

 Our coordinated efforts working this project allowed us to complete this project in a total of 8 weeks.
 USR and its dedicated staff received high regards from the Insured for our professionalism and our safety practices.
 Given the amount of carcinogens left behind by the fire, the record setting cold weather, and the work that had to be done high up in the air there were many risks to site workers at all times.